-When you come into the classroom, the first thing you need to do is follow the instructions on the left side of the whiteboard in the rear of the room:
+When you come into the classroom, the first thing you need to do is follow the instructions on the left of the whiteboard in the rear of the room:

-Happy Day 1 Monday, August 24, 2020!
+Happy Tuesday, August 22, 2023!

 Learning Essential Question (LEQ): What are the expectations for this class?